Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Experiments

-To verify the effectiveness of each key component and strategy in the SAC architecture, we conduct three groups of ablation studies, all performed under a $5\times$ compression ratio.
+In this subsection, we first show ablation studies on two SAC key components, namely anchor embeddings and bidirectional attentions.
+Then we study the effect of using different strategies to choose anchor tokens.
+Finally, we show empirically that our carefully designed SAC performs better without autoencoding training, a property that has motivated the SAC design.

-\textbf{Component Ablation.} As shown in Table~\ref{ablation:component-ablation}, our ablation study clearly demonstrates the critical roles of the bidirectional attention and anchor embedding.
-Removing either component leads to substantial performance degradation in both in-domain (ID) and out-of-domain (OOD) settings.
+\textbf{Component Ablation.} As shown in Table~\ref{ablation:component-ablation}, our ablation study demonstrates the critical roles of the bidirectional attention and anchor embedding.
+Removing either component results in significant performance degradation in both in-domain (ID) and out-of-domain (OOD) settings.
 The bidirectional attention mechanism enables anchor tokens to more effectively integrate information from the entire context, producing compressed representations that are more beneficial for downstream tasks.
-Meanwhile, the anchor embedding provides explicit structural signals that guide the model to accurately identify and process these key tokens, thereby ensuring the effectiveness of information compression.
+Meanwhile, the anchor embedding provides explicit structural signals that guide the model to accurately identify and process these anchor tokens, thereby ensuring the effectiveness of information compression.

-\textbf{Token Selection.} As shown in Table~\ref{ablation:token-selection}, our ablation study investigates the effect of different token selection strategies on the performance of SAC.
-The results indicate that random selection (\textit{Random}) significantly degrades performance, not only because the selected tokens lack importance, but also due to their positional randomness, which leads to insufficient global coverage and fails to effectively represent the context.
-In contrast, both information-based selection (\textit{Lingua-2}) and our default strategy achieve near-optimal results, and both substantially outperform existing baselines in Tables~\ref{tab:sft-iid-results} and \ref{tab:sft-ood-results}.
+\textbf{Token Selection.} Table~\ref{ablation:token-selection} shows the results using different token selection strategies for SAC.
+The results indicate that random selection (\textit{Random}) significantly degrades performance arguably for two reasons: the selected tokens lack semantic importance, and their random positions result in poor global coverage of the context, which together hinder effective representation.
+In contrast, information-based selection (\textit{Lingua-2}) and our default strategy achieve on par results, and both substantially outperform existing baselines in Tables~\ref{tab:sft-iid-results} and \ref{tab:sft-ood-results}.
 This demonstrates that the SAC architecture can effectively leverage and enhance any high-quality token selection strategy, rather than relying on a specific choice, highlighting the generality and robustness of the SAC framework.